 Why this programme?

-As such, our students - who do not need to have previous game development or programming experience - are exposed to a wide range of theories and ideas to aid in the development of their own views.
-As a student in the programme, you will learn to think holistically, broadly and deeply, because creating inspiring experiences for others, starts with developing one's own perspectives
+Student profile Our students do not need to have previous game design, development or programming experience.
+Our students are exposed to a wide range of theories and creative methods to aid in the development of their own perspectives; to think holistically, broadly and deeply.

 The programme leads to a Master of Arts (120 credits) with Game Design as the main field of study.
 After one year of study, it is also possible to obtain a Master of Arts (60 credits).